Cambodia healthcare System

 Best Private International Medical Insurance Plans for Expats in Cambodia

-Expats traveling or moving to Cambodia should buy a comprehensive international health insurance policy that covers overseas medical evacuation and airlifting in the event of a medical emergency.
-Of the best international insurance plans offered across the world, those provided by Cigna Global and Allianz International are generally accepted by public healthcare establishments and private hospitals of Cambodia.
+Expats traveling or moving to Cambodia should buy a Cambodia expat health insurance with a comprehensive international health insurance policy that covers overseas medical evacuation and airlifting in the event of a medical emergency within the Cambodia healthcare System.
+Of the best health insurance for expats in Cambodia plans offered, those provided by Cigna Global and Allianz International are generally accepted by public healthcare establishments and private hospitals of Cambodia.